-First, the most important resource are the official LSAT tests.
-They are the utmost importance, and should be the cornerstone of your studying.
-These prep tests were official administered in previous cycles, and are as close as you can get to the real thing.
+First, the most important resources are the official LSAT tests.
+They are the utmost importance and should be the cornerstone of your studying.
+These prep tests were officially administered in previous cycles, and are as close as you can get to the real thing.

 In fact, you can most certainly be well-prepared by just studying the older tests.

 So, what is the best way to utilize the prep tests?

 You need to take full-length tests that are timed and mimic the actual test conditions.
 You need to take the LSAT to get good at the LSAT.

 Taking a full-length test is quite the endeavor, and often it is better to do one section at a time.

 It is best to save the newest exams for a full-length take, and use the older ones for taking one section at a time.
 Any test before PT70 would be great for doing section reviews.
 The far older ones are also perfectly fine.
 In fact, there has been a recent influx of unique games on the newer LSATs that make use of logic games used in the old tests.

 However you may study with these prep tests, the fact remains that they are the foundation.